vaish-builds/nim-use-case-discovery/README.md

 NIM is powerful — but enterprise adoption is blocked not just by technical readiness, but by a lack of clarity on *where* to apply AI in the first place.
 Sales teams, solution architects, and TPMs spend hours in discovery workshops helping enterprises figure out their highest-impact use cases.
 This tool automates that process.

-It's also a demonstration of NIM's own capabilities — the tool uses NIM to sell NIM adoption.
+It's also a demonstration of NIM's own capabilities, the tool uses NIM to sell NIM adoption.
 That's the kind of novel use case the Enterprise Product Group exists to develop.

 ---